Optimization Problems for Machine Learning: A Survey: Deep Learning

 \CGrev{Problem \eqref{DNN_Fischetti_obj}--\eqref{DNN_Fischetti_fin} can model several tasks in Deep Learning, other than the computation of quantitative responses in regression, and of classification.
 Such tasks include} \begin{itemize} \item \textit{Pooling operations:} The average and the maximum operators

 \CGrev{can be incorporated in the hidden layers}.
-In the case of max pooling operations, additional indicator constraints are required. \CGrev{Average and maximum operators are often used in used, for example, in CNNs, as mentioned earlier in \Cref{sec:deeplearning}.} \item \textit{Maximizing the unit activation:} By maximizing the objective function \eqref{DNN_Fischetti_obj}, one can find input examples $x^0$ that maximize the activation of the units.
-This may be of interest in applications such as the visualization of image features. \item \textit{Building crafted adversarial examples:} Given an input vector $x^0$ labeled as $\chi$ by the DNN, the search for perturbations of $x^0$ that are classified as $\chi' \neq \chi$ (\textit{adversarial examples}), can be conducted by adding conditions on the activation of the final layer $L$ and minimizing the perturbation. \cg{In \cite{fischetti2018deep}, such conditions are actually restricting the search for adversarial examples and the resulting formulation does not guarantee an adversarial solution nor can prove that no adversarial examples exist.} Adversarial learning is discussed in more detail in \Cref{sec:adv_learning}. \item \textit{Training:} In this case, the weights and biases are decision variables.
-The resulting bilinear terms in \eqref{DNN_Fischetti_prop} and the considerable number of decision variables in the formulation limit the applicability of \eqref{DNN_Fischetti_obj}-\eqref{DNN_Fischetti_fin} for DNN training. \end{itemize}
+In the case of max pooling operations, additional indicator constraints are required. \revtwoCGblue{For example, a}\CGrev{verage and maximum operators are often used in CNNs, as mentioned earlier in \Cref{sec:deeplearning}.} \item \textit{Maximizing the unit activation:} By maximizing the objective function \eqref{DNN_Fischetti_obj}, one can find input examples $x^0$ that maximize the activation of the units.
+This may be of interest in applications such as the visualization of image features. \item \textit{Building crafted adversarial examples:} Given an input vector $x^0$ labeled as $\chi$ by the DNN, the search for perturbations of $x^0$ that are classified as $\chi' \neq \chi$ (\textit{adversarial examples}), can be conducted by adding conditions on the activation of the final layer $L$ and minimizing the perturbation. \cg{In \cite{fischetti2018deep}, such conditions are actually restricting the search for adversarial examples and the resulting formulation does not guarantee an adversarial solution nor can prove that no adversarial examples exist.} Adversarial learning \revtwoCGblue{is the objective of the discussion in} \Cref{sec:adv_learning}. \item \textit{Training:} In this case, the weights and biases are decision variables.
+The resulting bilinear terms in \eqref{DNN_Fischetti_prop} and the considerable number of decision variables in the formulation limit the applicability of \eqref{DNN_Fischetti_obj}--\eqref{DNN_Fischetti_fin} for DNN training. \end{itemize}

 Another attempt in modelling DNNs via MIPs is provided by \cite{khalil2018combinatorial}, in the context of Binarized Neural Networks (BNNs).
 BNNs are characterized by having binary weights $\{-1, +1\}$ and by using the sign function for neuron activation \cite{courbariaux2015binaryconnect}.